KennyKeterKe/MVP_for_Ideamplifier/README.md

    - Define criteria for approving pitches
    - Create an admin interface for pitch review and approval
    - Update pitch status in the database

+The pre-assessment is the key! uploading data.

+users -website-upload-pre-assess-certified-users can publish it

+I have to show that this is my page

+I can also shoow the workflow of python

+A mock-up tools

+不重要！ 最后一步！
 5. Define a function for social media integration (Instagram Story):
    - Authenticate with Instagram API
    - Provide option for entrepreneurs to share approved pitch videos